Kirstie Alley: Body image

-On The Dr. Oz Show on September 17, 2012, Alley said that she started gaining weight in late 2003, and that she had been a compulsive eater all her life without gaining weight, only noticing the change after reaching early menopause in 1992.
+On The Dr. Oz Show on September 17, 2012, Alley said that she had started gaining weight in late 2003, and that she had been a compulsive eater all her life without gaining weight, and had only noticed the change after she reached early menopause in 1992.

 While working as a Jenny Craig spokesperson from 2004 to 2007, Alley lost 75 lb, bringing her weight down to 145 lb.
 In May 2009, Alley told People magazine that, after parting ways with Craig, she gained 83 lb and weighed as much as 228 lb.

 In March 2010, after gossip blogger Roger Friedman alleged a link between her Organic Liaison weight-loss system and the Church of Scientology, Alley denied it on the Today show.
 In September 2011, Alley announced that she had lost 100 lb using weight loss products from Organic Liaison.
 In 2012, Alley faced a class-action lawsuit alleging false advertising; the suit claimed that her weight loss was the result of exercise, including training for the TV show Dancing with the Stars, not Organic Liaison products.
 Alley settled the suit in 2013, agreeing to remove the term "Proven Products" from packaging, issue a disclaimer on the brand's website that it is a "calorie-based weight-loss product", and pay a $130,000 settlement.

-In April 2014, Alley resumed a role as a spokesperson with Jenny Craig; the Organic Liaison product line was acquired by Jenny Craig's parent company, and subsequently integrated into Jenny Craig's product line.
+In April 2014, Alley resumed a role as a spokeswoman with Jenny Craig; the Organic Liaison product line was acquired by Jenny Craig's parent company, and subsequently integrated into Jenny Craig's product line.
 In January 2015, Alley said that, since starting the Jenny Craig weight-loss program again, she had lost 50 lb.

 Scientology

-Alley was raised as a Methodist; she became a member of the Church of Scientology in 1979.
+Alley was raised as a Methodist.
+She became a member of the Church of Scientology in 1979.
 Alley said that until she became a Scientologist, she was addicted to cocaine but then went through Narconon, a Scientology-affiliated drug treatment program to end her addiction.
-By 2007, Alley attained the level of OT VII (Operating Thetan Level 7), and by 2018, she was New OT VIII.
+By 2007, the Church had designated Alley as OT VII (Operating Thetan Level 7), and by 2018, as New OT VIII.
 In January 2008, Alley said, "Scientology made me a lot stronger and tougher[...]
 It's made me more honest and more willing to take responsibility for other people."
 Alley gave $5 million to the church in 2007.

-Due to her commitment to the Church of Scientology, Alley decided not to reprise her role as Rebecca Howe on any episode of the Cheers spinoff Frasier, because the series was centered on the field of medical psychiatry, with different ideas from those of the Church; Alley was the only former Cheers regular not to do so.
+Due to her commitment to the Church of Scientology, Alley decided not to reprise her role as Rebecca Howe on any episode of the Cheers spinoff Frasier because the lead character in the series is a psychiatrist, and the Church rejects the tenets of psychiatry.
+Alley was the only former Cheers regular to do so.